kaytwo/website/_includes/contact.md

 * in person:
   * room 1308 SEO
-  * Spring 2017 office hours: 3pm-4pm Mondays and Wednesdays, and by appointment (email me!)
+  * Spring 2018 office hours: 4pm-5pm Tuesday, 1pm-2pm Wednesday, and by appointment (email me!)

 * snail mail:
   *  University of Illinois at Chicago